Potential New Child and Adult Care Food Program Sponsor

 To Participate in the Child and Adult Care Food Program:

-All potential new sponsors must provide documentation they are financially viable to participate in the CACFP.
+All potential new sponsors must provide documentation that they are financially viable to participate in the CACFP.
 Financial documents that will be requested during the application process will include at a minimum (additional information may also be requested):

-If potential new sponsor is a non-profit agency, a copy of the last submitted 990 Form;
+- If potential new sponsor is a non-profit agency, a copy of the last submitted 990 Form;

-Non-profits must have an independent board of directors.
+- Non-profits must have an independent board of directors.

 The CACFP is funded through the United States Department of Agriculture and administered by the Ohio Department of Education to provide reimbursement to sponsor organizations for serving healthy meals and snacks to children and adults enrolled in day care.

 The goal of the CACFP is for sponsoring organizations to serve well-balanced meals and encourage good eating habits in all CACFP settings.
 Participation in the CACFP must help ensure the delivery of benefits to the neediest children or adult day-care participants in your community.
-The CACFP is available for eligible child-care centers, outside-school-hours programs, adult day-care centers and emergency shelters serving children.
+The CACFP is available for eligible child-care centers, family day care homes, outside-school-hours programs, adult day-care centers and emergency shelters serving children.
 All program funds come from tax dollars, all funds musts be spent on food-related costs for the CACFP and all participating agencies must account for how these funds are used.

 Who does the program serve?

-Children through age 12 in child-care settings;
+- Children through age 12 in child-care settings;

-Children of migrant workers, through age 15, in child-care settings;
+- Children of migrant workers, through age 15, in child-care settings;

-Functionally impaired adult participants or adults age 60 and older in a nonresidential adult day-care setting;
+- Functionally impaired adult participants or adults age 60 and older in a nonresidential adult day-care setting;

-Children ages 13 to 18 in educational enrichment programs in eligible facilities (after school at-risk snack program); and
+- Children ages 13 to 18 in educational enrichment programs in eligible facilities (after school at-risk snack program); and

-Children age 18 and younger residing in emergency shelters.
+- Children age 18 and younger residing in emergency shelters.

 What kinds of meals are served?

-consists of a serving of fluid milk, fruit or vegetable, and a grain or bread.
+Breakfast: consists of a serving of fluid milk, fruit or vegetable, and a grain or bread.

-require fluid milk, grain or bread, meat or meat alternate, and two servings of fruits or vegetables.
+Lunch and dinner: requires fluid milk, grain or bread, meat or meat alternate, and two servings of fruits or vegetables.

-include two of the four components: fluid milk, fruit or vegetable, grain or bread, or meat or meat alternate.
+Snacks: includes two of the four components: fluid milk, fruit or vegetable, grain or bread, or meat or meat alternate.